 Emerging commitments in middle adolescence: content analysis and possible antecedents

-The exploration and formation of commitment are generally seen as key concepts for the study of identity formation.
-The explicit commitments are usually situated at middle and late adolescence when they emerge in the different domains of life.
+The exploration and formation of commitments are generally seen as key concepts for the study of identity formation.
+The explicit commitments are usually situated in middle and late adolescence when they emerge in the different domains of life.
 They represent a long-term process determined by previous personal experiences and influenced by many contextual factors (Bosma, 1992; Kunnen, 2009).

 The aim of this contribution is to characterize the content of commitments in the 17-year-old respondents and describe psychosocial factors (influence of parents, peers, self-evaluation) , which can be regarded as their antecedents in early adolescence.
-The sample includes adolescents who participate in the long-term longitudinal research ELSPAC since their prenatal stage of development (n = 503 at the age of 17).
+The sample includes adolescents who have participated in the long-term longitudinal research ELSPAC since their prenatal stage of development (n = 503 at the age of 17).

 As an instrument for investigating commitments, we used the Czech adaptation of The Groningen Identity Development Scale (GIDS; Bosma, 1985).
 It combines an interview and a questionnaire to analyze the content and strength of commitment and the amount of exploration in the different domains of life (school, occupation, leisure-time activities, philosophy of life, friendship and romantic relationships).
-As possible predictors, we used variables regarding the perception and evaluation of parents, peers, and of themselves.
+As possible predictors, we used variables regarding the perception and evaluation of parents, peers, and of the participants themselves.

-Preliminary results, based on qualitative and quantitative data analysis, inform about the subjective importance of commitment, about their strength, indications of agency, and about the degree of exploration.
+Preliminary results, based on qualitative and quantitative data analysis, inform the subjective importance of commitment, about their strength, indications of agency, and about the degree of exploration.
 Former parental influence (in terms of perceived parental styles in the age of 11, 13 and 15) seems to be a weak predictor of emerging commitments.
 There is evidence of a relationship between styles of self-definition and the degree of exploration, as well as a link between the development of global self-evaluation (in terms of the clarity of self at the age of 15, and self-esteem at the ages of 13 and 17) and the strength of commitments.